 Ultimate Classic Rock

-In 2012, in the TV room of the Penn Club in London, I saw a film about the history of a band I used to listen to constantly: Fleetwood Mac.
+In 2012, in the TV room of the Penn Club in London, I saw a film about the history of a band I was once devoted to: Fleetwood Mac.

 The group began in 1967 in London and evolved as a California band in the 70s.
 The initial combo, Mick Fleetwood and John and Christine McVie, were joined by Americans Lindsay Buckingham and Stevie Nicks.